LivePersonInc/kafka-java-bridge/README.md

 Troubleshooting
 ===============

 In case of installation failure, you may want to take a look at our dependency java npm [installation](https://www.npmjs.com/package/java#installation) and [troubleshooting](https://www.npmjs.com/package/java#troubleshooting) sections.

+If you are working on a windows machine, you may want to look at [windows-build-tools](https://www.npmjs.com/package/windows-build-tools).

 Sources
 =======